 Personal injury victims have a right to file a lawsuit against the negligent party.
 If the injury victim wins their personal injury case and receives a settlement award, the agencies that initially paid for their care and treatment may have a right to recover their medical expenses from your settlement.
 Government agencies, hospitals and medical providers and workers’ comp agencies may all be entitled to placing a lien on your settlement to recover the money they paid out for your medical expenses.
+Before you begin this process, it is wise to consult a personal injury law firm in Winston-Salem for advice.

 Government Medical Liens